How to Discipline a Child: Why Spankings and Time-Outs Don't Work

 As a former kindergarten teacher, I get irritated by parents who co-opt discipline methods used in the classroom, such as time-outs, and implement them with their kids at home.
 I find it annoying because these moms and dads aren't using common sense to deal with their children in an individualized and compassionate manner, but are doing what's quick, easy, and convenient.
 Teachers employ certain methods because they're dealing with 20 or more students.
 They need to act swiftly so their lessons aren't torpedoed by one youngster's misbehavior, causing the entire class to lose focus.
 They don't always time to offer a teachable moment, make the punishment fit the crime, or have a discussion like moms and dads can and should.

 With this in mind, I started thinking about various discipline methods that parents use with their children, wondering whether they're effective or not.
 What do pediatricians, psychologists, and early childhood educators say on the matter and are moms and dads following their advice?
-Here's what I discovered to help parents make better decisions about discipline:
+Here's what I discovered to help parents make better decisions when disciplining their youngsters.

 To Spank or Not to Spank?